shaharhac/new-mac/README.md

 ### Obsidian

-[Obsidian](https://obsidian.md/) is a powerfull and versitle note-taking app.
-I use it for partically anything, and i practiaclly run my life in it. the fact that it's using a local-first approach and is based on the markdown syntax (like this very file!), enusre that my personal notes will ever be mine, and will ever be readable (future proof!)
+[Obsidian](https://obsidian.md/) is a powerful and versatile note-taking app.
+I use it for almost anything. the fact that it's using a local-first approach and is based on the markdown syntax, ensures that my notes will ever be mine, and will ever be readable (future proof!)

   #### Configurations <a id="Obsidian-Configurations"></a>